 Korea has given me many opportunities and inspiration to do a number of things which include authoring some books and also being a segment presenter on radio.
 I have also appeared in some tv advertisements, corporate videos and I’ve also done some voice over work.

-I recently started a new radio as the host on Sine FM a station based in Doncaster, England.
+I recently started a new radio show as the host on Sine FM a station based in Doncaster, England.
 The show is called ‘Time Warp’.